DevExpress-Examples/xaf-create-multitenant-application/README.md

 All solutions in the example follow the **multitenancy** paradigm: they are configured to serve multiple **tenants** (groups of users).
 Each such group has access only to its own subset of data within the application.

 > **Note**
 > The `DevExpress.ExpressApp.MultiTenancy` package is currently available as CTP.
 We do not recommend that you use it in production projects.
-We are also aware that a few multi-tenancy scenarios are not yet implemented in this example.
+We are also aware that a few multitenancy scenarios are not yet implemented in this example.
 Examples include different module structure for each company or different business classes.
 We will extend this example when we prepare appropriate solutions.
 >
 > At this time, we do offer technical support for this example.
 If you require assistance, post a ticket with a detailed description of your scenario to the DevExpress [Support Center](https://supportcenter.devexpress.com/).
 Our R&D team will research incoming tickets and will publish solutions for most popular scenarios as part of this example.